-A brand equity analysis is similar to a brand audit.
-The equity analysis will help a business determine if their branding is in need of a change.
-The full explanation is not necessary here.
-Suffice to say, if you want to know if your company needs to go through a full branding process, you need to look into a brand equity analysis.
+A brand equity analysis is a little like a brand audit, except an equity analysis will help a business determine if their branding is in need of a change.
+A full explanation is not necessary here.
+If you want to know whether your company needs to go through the entire branding process, this can help.

 At id8, we often have discussions about what is the most important step of the branding process.
-Yes, I know, every step is important.
-But the competitor research and analysis step is at the top of the list (Maybe even number 1).
+Yes, every step is important.
+But the competitor research and analysis step is at the top of the list.

 Why is the competitor analysis so Important?

-There is no easier way to gain market share for your company than to do something better than all of your competitors.
+The easiest way to gain market share is to do something better than any of your competitors.

-This is one of the more time-consuming steps in the branding process but it is crucial that you do not rush through this.
-These in-person interviews will provide valuable insights into the inner workings of your business.
-It is important to note, the data gathered from these interviews is anonymous.
+Conducting employee interviews is a time-consuming step in the branding process.
+Yet, it is crucial that you do not rush through this.
+These interviews should occur face-to-face, through a virtual or in-person meeting.
+Employee interviews provide valuable insights into the inner workings of your business.
+It’s important to note that the data gathered from these interviews is anonymous.

-It is important to have employees involved in the branding process for two reasons.
-First, you can learn a lot about the inner working of companies from the employees.
-Second, you want the employees to buy into the new brand, so make them a part of the benign process.
+You should factor employee feedback into the branding process for two reasons.
+First, you can learn a lot about the inner workings of companies from the employees.
+Second, you want the employees to buy into the new brand, so make them a part of the branding process.

 There are four key pieces of information you get from employee interviews.

-1. What the company is doing well from an internal perspective
+- What is the company doing well from an internal perspective?

-3. What does the company do for employee engagement
+- What does the company do for employee engagement?

-4. What does the company do to retain employees
+- What does the company do for employee retention?

 Target Audience Research